-The Bush Inn in St Hilary, just outside Cowbridge, is a pretty chocolate box pub with a thatched roof and old stone walls.
+The Bush Inn in St Hilary, just outside Cowbridge, is a really pretty chocolate box pub.
+With its lovely thatched roof, old stone walls and quaint criss cross windows.
 Inside The Bush Inn is also full of character, with its open inglenook fireplace, arched stone doorways, flag stone floors and oak beams.

-It is no wonder it has been the backdrop in many TV dramas not to mention the successful Sherlock Holmes with Benedict Cumberbatch and Martin Freeman.
+It is no wonder it has been the backdrop in many TV dramas.
+Most recently in the successful Sherlock Holmes with Benedict Cumberbatch and Martin Freeman.

-The bar area of the Bush Inn is tiny, with a few benches and bar stools next to beer barrel tables.
+The bar area of the Bush Inn is tiny.
+It has a few bar stools next to some beer barrel tables and a few nooks to sit at.
 There are then two additional rooms where you can have a drink or a meal and one room for the main restaurant.
-We ate in the room with the open fireplace which had tables ready laid with pretty candles giving it a nice inviting glow.
+We ate in the room with the open fireplace, which had tables ready laid with pretty candles.

 Being a Sunday, whilst there were other bites available on the menu, we both opted for the Beef Dinner.
 There was also a choice of chicken or lamb roast dinners.

-The childrens menu was pretty extensive with the usual nuggets right through to a choice of salmon and included a scoop of ice-cream.
+It was nice to see an extensive childrens menu.
+They had the usual chicken nuggets right through to a choice of salmon.
+The kiddies menu also included a scoop of ice-cream.
 Ours opted for the kids roasts, one beef and one chicken and one ham, eggs and chips.

-When our food came I was slightly sceptical of the presentation, as whilst it looked lovely with the food piled high, I felt a little short changed on the vegetables.
+When our food came, it did look gorgeous with the food piled high.
+Although I initially felt a little short changed on the vegetables.
 But on tucking in, I found that there was plenty.

 The vegetables of carrot, cabbage and broccoli were al-dente and fresh.
 The beef was tasty, if not a little overdone and an extra slice would not have gone amiss.
 The roast potatoes were perfect, crispy on the outside with fluffy centres.

 The gravy was delicious, thick and dark, just like Welsh gravy should be.
-Just as well really as the plate was swimming in it, fine for me, but my husband said he would have preferred less.
-It may have been better to put less and provide a jug on the side for people like me who can’t get enough of it.
+Just as well really as the plate was swimming in it.
+This was fine for me, as I love gravy, but my husband said he would have preferred less.
+It may have been better to serve in a jug on the side so you can choose how much you have.